marshmallow-code/marshmallow/docs/extending.rst

             self.plural_name = getattr(meta, 'plural_name', self.name)

-You would then create a custom serializer that uses your custom options class.
+Then we create a custom serializer that uses our options class.

 .. code-block:: python